 If you own an Android device you will likely have heard of an APK file at some point, and possibly wondered what an APK is.
 Understanding this is essential if you want to start downloading leaked apps or customizing your Android experience further than would be possible using the Play Store alone.
 In our guide you'll learn what APK files are, how to download them, and finally, how to install them.

 What is an APK File?

-Alternately, you can install APK files from the browser on your Android.
-Just open your browser, click on the APK file to download and you'll see it downloading in the top bar of your phone.
-Once done, open the "Downloads" icon, click the .apk file, click "yes" and the app will begin downloading to your Android.
-DONE.
+You can also install APK files from the browser on your Android smartphone or tablet.
+Just open your browser, find the APK file you want to download, and tap it – you should then be able to see it downloading on the top bar of your device.
+Once it's downloaded, open Downloads, tap on the APK file, and tap Yes when prompted.
+The app will begin installing on your device.
+Simple.